-General English for Spouses / Partners
+General English for Spouses/Partners

 The program was originally funded by a Peabody College Department of Teaching and Learning Instructional Improvement Grant and is currently funded through the ELC.

-- Commit to attending the full 11 weeks of classes
+- Attend 11 weeks of class

 - Enrollment is on a first-come, first-served basis